-Council Regulation (EU) 2022/576 introduces a prohibition for any road transport undertaking established in Russia to transport goods by road within the territory of the EU, including in transit.
+By Council Regulation (EU) 2022/576, the EU introduced a prohibition for any road transport undertaking established in Russia to transport goods by road within the territory of the EU, including in transit.

 Road transport undertaking means any natural or legal person, entity or body engaged with a commercial purpose in the transport of freight by means of motor vehicles or combinations of vehicles.